minstrel1149/exercise_book_ver2/HR_etc/README.md

 1. Adjective + to, Afraid to do and Afraid of + -ing
 2. See somebody do and See somebody doing, -ing phrases
 3. Count and Noncount Nouns 1, Count and Noncount Nouns 2

+### 2024년 5월 13일
+1. Count Nouns with a/an and some, a/an and the